buildandtell/info/README.md

 ## Online services
 The website, wiki, wikifarm and the forum will all be in one server.

+- A website(homepage)
+	- should have a license page like [this](https://beta.observablehq.com/open-source)
 - A discourse forum to start discussions
 	- `community.buildandtell.org`
 - A wiki for resource sharing for the community